yuno-payments/yuno-sdk-ios/README.md

 ```

 ## Usage
+YunoSDK minimum required version is iOS 13.0

-First, you'll need to get your Yuno app ID and iOS API key, Then, Then initialize Yuno by importing Yuno and adding the following to your application delegate:
+First, you'll need to get your Yuno app ID and iOS API key.
+Then initialize Yuno by importing Yuno and adding the following to your application delegate:

-> If your app is using a UISceneDelegate you will need to put your Yuno initialisation code into your SceneDelegate
+> Note: If your app is using a UISceneDelegate you will need to put your Yuno initialisation code into your SceneDelegate

 ```swift
 import YunoSDK